-These Parts of a Horse nomenclature cards introduce children to mammalian anatomy through precise, isolated images of the horse's body parts.
-The three-part card format follows Montessori language principles, allowing children to match pictures with labels while building vocabulary and classification skills essential for zoology studies.
+Nature as teacher — these Parts of a Horse nomenclature cards introduce children to mammalian anatomy through precise, isolated images of the horse's body parts.
+The three-part card format follows Montessori language principles, so that children match pictures with labels while building vocabulary and classification skills essential for zoology studies.

 “Education is a natural process spontaneously carried out by the human individual, and is acquired not by listening to words but by experiences upon the environment.”— Maria MontessoriEducation for a New World